Lars Krutak: Work

 Krutak co-edited Ancient Ink: The Archaeology of Tattooing with Aaron Deter-Wolf.
 The book assembles the research of international scholars and tattoo artists.
 Published by the University of Washington Press in November 2017, Ancient Ink is the first book to explore the archaeological history of tattooing through ancient tools, tattooed mummies, and tattooed objects of material culture.

 Krutak's new research on Naga tattooing of Northeast India and its ongoing revival was published in the 2020 release Tattoo Histories: Transcultural Perspectives on the Narratives, Practices, and Representations of Tattooing by Routledge.
 In 2020, Krutak with Dr. Dario Piombino-Mascali co-authored a peer-reviewed book chapter on global Indigenous therapeutic tattooing in relation to the Iceman in the tome Purposeful Pain: The Bioarchaeology of Intentional Suffering published by Springer.

 In November 2024, Krutak's new book Tattoo Traditions of Asia was published by the University of Hawai'i Press.
 This work is the culmination of 20+ years of field and archival research and the first single volume on the subject.
 Traditional Hawaiian tattoo master Sulu'ape Keone Nunes reviewed this volume stating: "Traditional cultural practices are fast becoming endangered due to cross-pollination and westernization.
 Tattoo Traditions of Asia is an important resource for both those interested in understanding the foundations of tattooing and those who are committed to reclaiming a practice that has been ignored by dominant societies.
 This is a book long overdue."

-In May 2025, Princeton University Press will publish Krutak's Indigenous Tattoo Traditions.
-This beautifully illustrated history of global Indigenous tattooing practices also features the work of several cultural tattoo practitioners - Jody Potts-Joseph (Hän Gwich'in), Elu (Zaza Alevi Kurdish), Mélissa Pizović (Bosnian), Dion Kaszas (Nlaka'pamux), Paninnguaq Pikilak (Greenlandic Inuit), Jemy and Kurapi Kaiabi (Kayabí), Julia Mage'au Gray (Mekeo), Turumakina Duley (Māori), Cudjuy Patjidres (Paiwan), Mo Naga (Uipo), Stacey Fayant (Métis/Nêhiyaw/Salteaux) and others - who are rebuilding a skin-marking legacy for future generations to come.
+In May 2025, Princeton University Press published Krutak's Indigenous Tattoo Traditions.
+This illustrated history of global Indigenous tattooing practices also features the work of several cultural tattoo practitioners - Jody Potts-Joseph (Hän Gwich'in), Elu (Zaza Alevi Kurdish), Mélissa Pizović (Bosnian), Dion Kaszas (Nlaka'pamux), Paninnguaq Pikilak (Greenlandic Inuit), Jemy and Kurapi Kaiabi (Kayabí), Julia Mage'au Gray (Mekeo), Turumakina Duley (Māori), Cudjuy Patjidres (Paiwan), Mo Naga (Uipo), Stacey Fayant (Métis/Nêhiyaw/Salteaux) and others - who are rebuilding a skin-marking legacy for future generations to come.

-Krutak also serves as an Executive Producer for the forthcoming (2025) film documentary Treasure of the Rice Terraces, which chronicles the story behind Filipino identity in relation to the tattoo revival of the Kalinga people of northern Luzon.
+Krutak also serves as an Executive Producer and anthropological expert for the forthcoming film documentary Treasure of the Rice Terraces, which chronicles the story behind Filipino identity in relation to the tattoo revival of the Kalinga people of northern Luzon.

+In February 2026, Krutak's article "One Mark at a Time: Ethnographic Notes on Tattooing" will open the Tattoo section of The Oxford Handbook of the Archaeology and Anthropology of Body Modification, which is perhaps the largest volume ever produced on the topic of ancient and more recent body modification practices.